Free Kitchen Hacks eBook

 All ingredients for Teriyaki Salmon Noodles Ingredients - green onions, lime juice, ramen noodles, olive oil, yellow onion, teriyaki sauce, salmon, sesame seeds, garlic cloves

-While your onions and garlic are cooking down, prep your salmon.
-You can use a large 10-ounce filet or a couple of individual portions.
-It’s easiest to buy it skinless, but if you need to remove the skin, do that now.
+You can use a large 10-ounce filet or a couple of individual portions of salmon.
+If you need to remove the skin, do that now with a sharp knife.

 Pat both sides of the fish dry with a paper towel (consider these bamboo paper towels for a more sustainable option) to remove excess moisture.